papertradr/PythonDataScienceStarter/docs/index.rst

-.. datacruncher documentation master file, created by sphinx-quickstart.
+..
+PythonDataScienceStarter documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-datacruncher documentation!
+PythonDataScienceStarter documentation!
 ==============================================

 Contents: